-The Occupational Safety Program provides guidance on issues relating to general occupational hazards, including excavation issues, hearing safety and respiratory protection.
+The Occupational Safety Program provides guidance on issues relating to general occupational hazards, to prevent work related injuries and illnesses and to comply with workplace regulatory requirements.

 Confined spaces in the workplace can pose serious physical hazards to employees.
 Employees can become entrapped or engulfed within a confined space and/or they could be exposed to dangerous atmospheric conditions.
 All of which could result in tragic consequences.